"Health wise I am feeling great. I am a big supporter of trials - it allows new treatments and drugs to be brought in.”

 A trial of MR guided focused ultrasound to treat men with early stage prostate cancer

-This trial is looking at magnetic resonance (MR) guided focused ultrasound to treat men with early stage prostate cancer.
-This trial is for men with prostate cancer that is completely contained in the prostate gland.
+This trial looked at magnetic resonance (MR) guided focused ultrasound to treat men with early stage prostate cancer.
+The trial was for men with prostate cancer that was completely contained in the prostate gland.